Omicron hospitality and leisure grant

 How do I apply?

-All eligible businesses will need to apply for a grant, and supply all the required information.
-The council is not allowed to pay grants automatically to businesses that received grants earlier in the pandemic, or to use evidence previously supplied.
+We have now closed applications for this fund.
+We are not allowed to pay grants automatically to businesses that received grants earlier in the pandemic, or to use evidence previously supplied.

 All data related to business grant applications may be shared with the Government Department for Business, Energy and Industrial Strategy.